Room and Bird

 Room and Bird is a 1951 Warner Bros.
 Merrie Melodies animated short directed by Friz Freleng.
 The short was released on June 2, 1951, and stars Tweety and Sylvester.
+The title is a pun on room and board.

 The film is set in a hotel which has a strict policy against the presence of pets.
 However, the respective owners of Tweety, Sylvester, and Hector have sneaked them inside, and the trio start chasing each other.
 Through an attempt of the doorman to evict Sylvester and Hector (two of the three he saw (off-screen)) through an intercom announcement, it is revealed that numerous pets were already living in the hotel in defiance of its policy.

-The title is a pun on room and board.
+This cartoon was most likely started by Tedd Pierce before management moved him to Robert McKimson's unit, while Warren Foster was moved to Freleng's unit, after Freleng's dissatisfaction at Pierce's stories, therefore completing the story.

+A Merrie Melodies cartoon with a similar title would be released six years later, Zoom and Bored, starring Wile E. Coyote and the Road Runner.